Dispatches From The Road: One Cold Night In Canberra, Australia’s Capital

 Everything about Canberra feels artificial.
 It tastes like saccharine.
-You are immediately overwhelmed with the feeling that the whole place was built specifically to hide some kind of massive, nation-wide surveillance program that intercepts every domestic and international phone call and lets bored intelligence analysts misuse the system to listen in on the one guy who still uses phone-sex hotlines.
+You are immediately overwhelmed with the feeling that the whole place was built specifically to hide some kind of massive, nation-wide domestic surveillance program that intercepts every domestic and international phone call and allow bored intelligence analysts misuse the system to listen in on the one guy who still uses phone-sex hotlines.

 It is from this city that the Australian aristocracy meets regularly to run the country.
 It is the helm of the 113-year-old Australian Commonwealth, with a transient population of politicians, lawyers, bureaucrats, cops and students concentrated into a small area of land halfway between Sydney and Melbourne.
 The whole place is essentially one huge crack-den for politics junkies and anyone who takes Game of Thrones too seriously.

 Federal Parliament and the smell of constant betrayal

 Life here is generally expensive because of it.
 There are too few people around, so choice is limited, prices can be higher and bars tend to charge cover fees.
 Otherwise, Canberra has good food and coffee, but chances are, you probably can’t afford the restaurants.
 There is only one hostel, so unless you’re driving the East Coast in a camper van or couch surfing, you don’t have much choice in where you stay.